megaease/easeagent/doc/user-manual.md

 `observability.metrics.enabled` | true | Enable all metrics collection. `False`: Disable all metrics collection |

 ### Kafka
-Tracing and metric data will output to kafka server.
 Key| Default Value | Description |
 ---| ---| ---|
 `observability.outputServer.bootstrapServer`| 127.0.0.1:9092 |Kafka server host and port.
 Tracing and metric data will be output to kafka. |